scala-ide/docs/src/sphinx/4.0.x/advancedsetup/scala-installations.rst

-It will try to do a best effort to understand the version of your installation given what we know of how such jars are produced by the compiler build [#]_, and try to check those jars version is consistent with each other.
+It will try to do a best effort to understand the version of your installation given what we know of how such jars are produced by the compiler build [#]_, and try to check those jars' versions are consistent with each other.

 Let's now try to add an installation from the ``~/.sbt/boot`` directory, a place where sbt stores the scala jars it requires to